MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

        If you do not provide your kinship matrix, population structure data, or other covariates, the MVP() function can compute them for you while running its analysis.
 See parameters K, CV.GLM, CV.MLM, CV.FarmCPU, nPC.GLM, nPC.MLM=3, nPC.FarmCPU.
 2. Choose the analytical method and the significance threshold.
        Three analytical methods can be used for the GWAS analysis, each with their pros ans cons.
 They are the following : "GLM", "MLM", "FarmCPU".
 Note that you can execute the function with all three methods and examine the quality of each.
-       The default singificance threshold (before p-value adjustment for multiple testing) is set at 0.05
+       The default significance threshold (before p-value adjustment for multiple testing) is set at 0.05
 3. And others

 ***This code was adapted from the rMVP GitHub repository, and we acknowledge the developers for providing this implementation.***